Culture in Psychology: An Introduction to Theory and Research|

 The course is focused on learning about how culture shapes human behavior.
 Students will acquire knowledge about what culture is.
 They will also learn that human behavior varies across cultures.
 This knowledge will allow them to think critically about their own culture.
 Moreover, a greater understanding on cultural differences in human behavior will also enhance students┐ intercultural sensitivity, i.e., their respect for and openness to other cultures.
 Thus, the course aims to enhance students┐ intercultural literacy.

 Heine, S. (2008).
 CULTURAL PSYCHOLOGY.
 W. W. Norton & Co.

 Supplemental journal articles (TBA)

-One mid-term exam, one final exam, writing assignments, individual project.
+One mid-term exam, one final exam, and two brief writing assignments.

 |Drop/Add Enrollment Requests|

 |Total Submitted Requests: 0||1st Ranked: 0||2nd Ranked: 0||3rd Ranked: 0||4th Ranked: 0||Unranked: 0|